dotnet-architecture/PerformanceMonitor/docs/ProgrammerGuide.md

 ## Testing
 ### Data Collection

 The _MonitorTest_ project within the solution contains C# classes that are each used to test a particular type of metric collection.
 The project's executable file is Program.cs, which contains only a Main method.
 In order to run a test for a particular metric, uncomment the metric's test line within Main - for example, to test collection of GC events, uncomment the line reading "GCTest.Test();".
 Then run _MonitorTest_, and GC events will be triggered for debugging.
-As it stands, only one test file can be run at a time (if multiple lines are uncommented, only the first test to appear in the code will run).
+As it stands, only one test can be run at a time (if multiple lines are uncommented, only the first test to appear in the code will run).

 __IMPORTANT__: When running _MonitorTest_, a console window will pop up and display the program's output.
 In order to safely terminate the program, press Ctrl+C before closing the window.
-If Ctrl+C is not pressed, the session allowing TraceEvent to run and collect events will not terminate.
+If Ctrl+C is not pressed, the session allowing TraceEvent to run and collect events may not terminate.
 The next run of _MonitorTest_ would attempt to recreate the same session, and an error would be triggered.
 If you forget to Ctrl+C and run into this error, open up your machine's terminal or command prompt and run the command "logman stop MySession -ets".
 This will close the session, and you will be able to run _MonitorTest_ again.

+In addition to manual triggering of events through the _MonitorTest_ project, there is also a _MonitorUnitTest_ project that contains unit tests in the form of xUnit tests.
+There are currently two unit tests: one tests the frequency of HTTP requests being sent to the server to make sure that requests are being made as often as specified.
+The other tests the number of CPU data points being collected per HTTP transmission cycle to ensure an expected number of samples is being taken.
+Currently, both tests operate with the sampling and transmission rates specified by the _Monitor_ class instance declared at the start of the _MonitorTest_ project's Program.cs file.
+Tests in this file are called by the xUnit tests in order to allow the monitor to run until a steady state of performance is reached and results can be sampled.